necopinus/necopinus.xyz/newsletters/2016-09-05-a-matter-of-intense-but-mostly-theoretical-debate.md

 Scattered across Asia are giant artifacts known as "desert kites", low structures composed of piled rock that form geometric patterns that can stretch for up to a kilometer.
 These structures appear to have been massive "nets" designed to capture migrating animal herds, funneling them into shallow pits where they were easily slaughtered.
 If the discarded antelope bones near these kill pits are any indication, these massive traps probably decimated the great ungulate herds that had previously roamed from the Middle East to Uzbekistan.

 But the kites were not some sudden innovation: Rather "the sites appear to have been built over a span of more than a thousand years" by "pastoral tribes related to the Scythians who roamed the steppes in the fifth century B.C."
 How these tribes managed to continue the project for so long is particularly interesting to me, as the projects our civilization has begun to contend with - from repairing the Earth's ecosystems to traveling beyond the solar system - are likely to require similar timescales to complete.
-That the kites provided their builders and maintainers with a concrete benefit, in the form of a regular food source, was probably a significant factor here...
-But one doesn't have to look far to find examples of humans squandering similar opportunities.
+That the kites provided their builders and maintainers with a concrete benefit, in the form of a regular food source, was probably a significant factor here… But one doesn't have to look far to find examples of humans squandering similar opportunities.
 What allowed the kite builders to continue their work for a thousand years, while so many other societies failed to coordinate over much shorter time scales?

 * [Giant 'Arrows' Seen From Space Point to a Vanished World](http://news.nationalgeographic.com/2016/08/desert-kites-out-of-eden-walk-uzbekistan-iron-age-saiga/)
 * [Massagetae / Massagetes](http://www.historyfiles.co.uk/KingListsFarEast/AsiaMassagetae.htm)